crinis/sourcebans-docker/README.md

 See all available image tags [here](https://hub.docker.com/r/crinis/sourcebans/tags).

 There are various different types of tags you can use if you automate your deployment.
 - Tags like `:sb-1.7.0` follow the tags of the Sourcebans repository.
-They may be rebuild with updated packages at any time.
+The image containing the latest Sourcebans release will be rebuild with updated packages regularly.
 There is a slight chance that they might break at some point.
 - The `sb-dev` tag contains the latest build directly from the Sourcebans repository.
+This can be considered very unstable.
 - Numbered tags like `:sb-5361142902` will only be build once and therefore won't break later on.
 They will never receive any changes.
-- The [semver](https://semver.org/) tags, e.g. `:2.0.0` follow the tags on this Github repository.
-They may be rebuild with updated packages at any time.
+- The [semver](https://semver.org/) tags, e.g. `:2.0.0` follow the release tags on this Github repository.
+The latest release will be rebuild with updated packages regularly.
 But may ship outdated Sourcebans versions for a longer time.
 - `latest` points to the latest tag on this Github repository.

 ### Environment Variables